Judges order FAA to review airplane seat sizes

 Previously, the FAA has refused to mandate how much space airlines must ensure customers have on planes.
 But the judge's decision will force the agency to revisit the issue.

+In a statement Saturday, the FAA said it is "studying the ruling carefully and any potential actions we may take to address the Court's findings."

-The move comes after an advocacy group, Flyers Rights, petitioned the FAA in 2015 to implement new rules to regulate seat space.
+The ruling comes after an advocacy group, Flyers Rights, petitioned the FAA in 2015 to implement new rules to regulate seat space.

 The FAA rebuked the effort, so Flyers Rights took its demands to court and won the right to move forward.